 [info] Publishing build scan...

-[info] https://ge.mycompany.com/s/ohd4cybh6yc4g
+[info] https://develocity.mycompany.com/s/ohd4cybh6yc4g

-Sbt allows one to chain several commands separated by semicolons, as in compile; test
+sbt allows one to chain several commands separated by semicolons, as in compile; test

 .
-In this case, a build scan is published for each one of them:
+In this case, a Build Scan is published for each one of them:

 sbt:test-project> compile; test